mkijowski/OLD-aws-cf-templates/COURSE-INSTRUCTIONS.md

 The purpose of this document is to familiarize yourself with the lab space we will be using for this course.
 You should have received an email from `support@awseducate.com` regarding your AWS Educate account for this class.
-We will be using AWS to create virtual environments for you to use to complete the tasks given.
+We will be using AWS to create virtual environments for you to use in your assignments.

 ### Objectives
 1. Complete the AWS Educate Registration